Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Introduction

-\paragraph{Our contribution.} In this paper, we attempt to overcome the challenge of predicting long-term PDE dynamics by proposing a new neural operator named as Koopman neural operator (KNO).
-Besides learning the solution operator of an entire target PDE family, we formalize a non-linear dynamic system of equation solution described by Eq. (\ref{EQ5}) in the meanwhile.
-This characterization supports to optimize the iterative update strategy of neural operators using dynamic system theory.
-To capture intricate long-term dynamics, our model is designed to learn the Koopman operator, an infinite-dimensional linear operator governing all observations of a dynamic system, to act on the evolution mapping $\zeta$ of the dynamic system of equation solution.
-By doing so, we can transform the original task into an equivalent but simpler linear prediction problem.
-We compare KNO with existing state-of-the-art models (e.g. the Fourier neural operator \cite{li2020fourier}) in zero-shot and long-term prediction experiments with representative PDEs.
-While previous methods suffer from the tradeoff between accuracy and efficiency (e.g., model size), KNO is shown to achive higher accuracy with a smaller model size.
+In this paper, we attempt to overcome the challenge of predicting long-term PDE dynamics by proposing a new neural operator named as the Koopman neural operator (KNO).
+Our framework and contributions are summarized as following: \begin{itemize} \item[(1) ] \textbf{Long-term behaviour of the PDE family as a non-linear dynamic system of equation solution.} Besides learning the solution operator of an entire target PDE family, we formalize a non-linear dynamic system of equation solution described by Eq. (\ref{EQ6}) in the meanwhile.
+This characterization supports to optimize the iterative update strategy of neural operators in Eq. (\ref{EQ5}) using dynamic system theory. \item[(2) ] \textbf{Equivalent linear prediction of non-linear dynamics via Koopman operator.} To capture the intricate long-term dynamics, our model is designed to learn the Koopman operator, an infinite-dimensional linear operator governing all observations of a dynamic system, to act on the evolution mapping $\zeta\left(\cdot,\cdot\right)$ of the dynamic system of equation solution.
+By doing so, we can transform the original task into an equivalent but simpler linear prediction problem. \item[(3) ] \textbf{Balance between accuracy and efficiency in zero-shot and long-term prediction.} We compare the KNO with existing state-of-the-art models (e.g. the Fourier neural operator \cite{li2020fourier} and other competitors) in zero-shot prediction (i.e., testing on an untrained discretization granularity or an untrained prediction interval) and long-term prediction experiments on five representative PDEs (e.g., the Navier-Stokes equation and the Rayleigh-B{\'e}nard convection) and three real dynamic systems (e.g., global water vapor patterns and western boundary currents).
+In these experiments, the KNO is shown as a competitive approach to realize PDE solving and dynamic system modelling. \end{itemize} The open source code release is provided in \url{https://github.com/Koopman-Laboratory/KoopmanLab}.
+One can also see Ref. \cite{KoopmanLab2023} for this toolbox.